|

 respective door with rehearsed percision.
 Bormann came out,

-writing on a note pad, and didn't bother to acknowledge Dieter.
+writing on a note pad, and didn't bother to acknowledge Dieter at

 60.

-Dayton tugged down on his uniform coat to smooth out any wrinkles or
+Dayton tugged down on his uniform coat to smooth out any wrinkles and

 61.